 - 4.2 million feet of sewer laterals(all privately owned and maintained)

-- The City’s Area Clean Program has 2.7 million lateral feet in it
+- The City’s Area Clean Program has 2.7 million linear feet in it

-- Preventative Maintenance Program has 1.5 million lateral feet in it
+- Preventative Maintenance Program has 1.5 million linear feet in it